 In accordance with Office of Civil Rights legislation pertaining to Title IX of the Education Amendments of 1972, the University is required to appoint and maintain a coordinator for Title IX Compliance on campus.
-St. Bonaventure University's Title IX Coordinator is the Vice President for Student Affairs, 716-375-2513, or rtrietle@sbu.edu.
+St. Bonaventure University's Title IX Coordinator is the Director of Human Resources, 716-375-2102, or eseastedt@sbu.edu.
 Documentation of investigations, findings, and Judicial Sanctioning Board Hearing outcomes regarding alleged gender-based discrimination and sexual misconduct will be kept on record with the Title IX Coordinator in accordance with University policies regarding records management.